-It isn’t to turn a corner in this magnificent country without seeing the effects of Michelangelo, Leonardo da Vinci, Christopher Columbus, Marco Polo, Galileo and Julies Caesar.
-And when you add in the country’s wonderful Mediterranean climate, with average temperatures between twenty and thirty degrees in the summer.
+It isn’t to turn a corner in this magnificent city without seeing the effects of Michelangelo, Leonardo da Vinci, Christopher Columbus, Marco Polo, Galileo and Julies Caesar.
+And when you add in the country’s pleasant Mediterranean climate, with average temperatures between twenty and thirty degrees in the summer.
 You can see why over forty-five million tourists visit Italy each year!

-Not to forget St. Mark’s Square and the gondola, bridges and canals of Venice, the Greek temples in Paestrum, the aftermath of the volcano in Pompeii and the Piazza del Campo square in Siena.
-Other attractions worth seeing are the leaning tower in Pisa, the Catacombs of the Capuchins in Sicily and of course the Vatican City, a tiny state nestled snugly inside Rome with its amazing St Peter’s Square/Church, Sistine Chapel and Vatican Museums.
+The more popular attractions include the Coliseum, Roman Forum and Trevi Fountain in Rome and The Santa Maria del Fiore Basilica in Florence.
+Not to forget St. Mark’s Square and the gondola, bridges and canals of Venice, the Greek temples in Paestum, the aftermath of the volcano in Pompeii and the Piazza del Campo square in Siena.
+Other attractions worth seeing are the leaning tower in Pisa, the Catacombs of the Capuchins in Sicily and of course the Vatican City, a tiny state nestled snugly inside Rome with its amazing St Peter’s Square, Sistine Chapel and Vatican Museums.

 Everyone mentions Rome, Venice and Florence as the ‘must-see’ cities when visiting Italy but there are so many other places worth discovering.
 Some of these include a stunningly scenic drive along the Amalfi Coast, a boat trip on the enormous Lake Como in the Italian Lake District, skiing in the Alpine region or some relaxing sunbathing on a beach on the Italian Riviera.
 And if that isn’t enough how about some offshore exploration by visiting the country’s beautiful islands, including Sardinia, Capri, Sicily, Elba and the volcanic island of Stromboli.